Texas

 • Curfew and quiet hours

-• Random alcohol/drug screening
+• Random substance screening and testing

 • Chores and shared space standards